lmdbjava/benchmarks/results/20160710/README.md

 Finally, LSM-based implementations typically offer considerable [tuning options](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).
-Users are expected to tune the store based on their workload type, storage type and file system configuration (block size, parity) etc. Such extensive tuning was not conducted in this benchmark because the workload was very comfortably memory-bound and an effort had already been made to determine reasonable batch sizes.
+Users are expected to tune the store based on their workload type, storage type and file system configuration (block size, parity etc).
+Such extensive tuning was not conducted in this benchmark because the workload was very comfortably memory-bound and an effort had already been made to determine reasonable batch sizes.
 A production LSM deployment will need to tune these parameters carefully.